-This publication has been developed as part of a collaborative project between Australian Wool Innovation (AWI), Department of Primary Industries and Regions South Australia (PIRSA) and AWI Sheep Connect SA, with funding from AWI.
+This publication has been developed as part of a collaborative project between Australian Wool Innovation (AWI), AWI Sheep Connect NSW and NSW Sheep Advisory Group.

 The purpose of this publication is to encourage best-practice footrot diagnosis, control and eradication, with the objective of building a more sustainable Australian wool industry through improvements in productivity and profitability.